sqlparser/sqlflow_public/grabit/readme.md

 Grabit is a supporting tool for SQLFlow, which collects SQL scripts from various data sources for SQLFlow, and then uploading them to SQLFlow for data lineage analysis of these SQL scripts.
 The analysis results can be viewed in the browser.
-Meanwhile, the data lineage results will be fetched to the diretory where Grabit is installed, and the JSON results can be uploaded to Neo4j database if necessary.
+Meanwhile, the data lineage results will be fetched to the directory where Grabit is installed, and the JSON results can be uploaded to the Neo4j database if necessary.

 ## How to use Grabit

 ### Prerequisites
 - Java 8 or higher version must be installed and configured correctly.

-setup the PATH like this: (Please change the JAVA_HOME according to your own environment)
+setup the PATH like this: (Please change the JAVA_HOME according to your environment)
 ```
 export JAVA_HOME=/usr/lib/jvm/default-java